 If you’ve paid upfront for accommodations—often for in-demand events such as the Summer Olympics in Tokyo or for smaller boutique properties—you’ll need to reach out to the property manager to negotiate a solution.
 In the case of the Olympics postponement, many hotels are allowing guests to move their reservations to the rescheduled dates.

 Cruises: With the current moratorium on cruises, many months of cruise itineraries have been canceled.
 If you booked directly with the cruise line, contact them to find out your options.
 If you booked with a travel agent, he or she will be your point of contact.
 Many lines are offering a cash refund for canceled cruises or 100% to 150% cruise credit to rebook a future voyage.
-If you had scheduled a cruise through NEA Vacations, you are eligible to receive three bonus offers when you rebook, such as bonus onboard credits, $100 pre- and post-hotel credit and Up to $150 Shore Excursion Credit.
+If you had scheduled a cruise through NEA Travel, you are eligible to receive three bonus offers when you rebook, such as bonus onboard credits, $100 pre- and post-hotel credit and Up to $150 Shore Excursion Credit.

 Packaged tours: Each tour packager is handling cancellations differently, so you’ll need to reach out to the supplier you picked for your trip.
-Trafalgar, for instance, that offers NEA members a 10% discount off tours, has suspended all trips through November 30, 2020.
+Trafalgar, for instance, has suspended all trips through November 30, 2020.
 The company is offering a travel credit for the full value of the land portion of the trip to use before December 31, 2022.
 The travel credit can be applied to a Trafalgar tour or to any other TTC brand, such as Insight Vacations, Luxury Gold, Brendan Vacations, Costsaver, Uniworld or U by Uniworld.
 This gives the traveler many more options when it comes to rebooking their vacation.
 For members with 2020 departures on or after September 1, 2020, your trip is scheduled to operate at this time, with enhanced hygiene and distancing protocol that meet new requirements put forth by world health and local authorities, including the World Health Organization (WHO).
 You also have the flexibility to change your trip until 30 days prior to departure, without penalty on the land portion.